TheTeaCat/ip-api-go/README.md

 ## Usage

-`NewGeolocator` should be used to create a `Geolocator` instance. `NewGeolocator` takes one integer argument specifying the size of the queue in the `Geolocator`.
+`NewGeolocator` should be used to create a `Geolocator` instance.

+`NewGeolocator` takes one integer argument specifying the size of the queue in the `Geolocator`.
 If the `Geolocator` runs out of space in its queue it will return an error, `GeolocatorQueueFull`, when you try to call `Locate` with a new IP.

 Once you have a `Geolocator` instance, you can call `Locate` on it whenever you want.

-If the `Geolocator` hasn't queried ip-api for its geolocation yet, but it has been queued, it'll return an error (`LocationNotYetFound`).
+If the `Geolocator` hasn't queried ip-api for its geolocation yet, and it hasn't been queued, it will be queued.

+Until the `Geolocator` has queried ip-api for its geolocation, a `LocationNotYetFound` error will be returned.